-Methods: A hospital based cross sectional study will be conducted from August 30/2015 to September 30/2015, on a sample of 413 patients attending outpatient department of the hospital.
-Systematic sampling technique will be used to select study subjects.
-Data will be collected using structured questionnaire.
-Data will be entered and analyzed by SPSS for windows version 16.
+Methods: A hospital based cross sectional study was conducted from August 30/2015 to September 30/2015, on a sample of 413 patients attending outpatient department of the hospital.
+Systematic sampling technique was used to select study subjects.
+Data was collected using structured questionnaire and Data was entered and analyzed by SPSS for windows version 16.